-The University of Virginia prepares Family Nurse Practitioners (FNPs) either within the master’s program or as a certificate.
+The University of Virginia prepares Family Nurse Practitioners (FNPs) either within the master’s program or as a post-master's certificate.
 The FNP is an advanced practice role that provides direct patient care in a primary care setting.
 Family Health Nurse Practitioners emphasize quality relationships with patients, families and communities, education of patients and families, and coordination of services aimed at specific health outcomes.

 The curriculum builds on both the theoretical knowledge and clinical experience of the bachelor's and master's prepared nurse.

-Note: Students in the post-master's programs at the University of Virginia are ineligible for scholarship assistance or student loans.
+Note: Students in the post-master's certificate programs at the University of Virginia are ineligible for scholarship assistance or student loans.
 University aid is restricted to those who are enrolled in degree programs (MSN, DNP, PhD, etc).

 Program Coordinator: Amy Boitnott, DNP, RN, FNP-BC, PNP-BC; (434) 982-1094, firstname.lastname@example.org.